LuaFurtado/techtonica-assignments/portfolio-project/README.md

 To make the slide-in animation work smoothly while scrolling, I used a few browser tools that react to the page:

 ### • **IntersectionObserver**
-Works like a *visibility detector* — it watches elements and tells me when they enter the viewport.
+Works like a *visibility detector*, it watches elements and tells me when they enter the viewport.
 When something becomes visible enough, the observer adds a CSS class and triggers the animation.

 ### • **animationend event**